Culture of Scotland in the High Middle Ages: Literacy

 Book of Deer, Folio 5r contains the text of the Gospel of Matthew from 1:18 through 1:21.
 Note the Chi Rho monogram in the upper left corner.
 The margins contain Gaelic text.

-Before the reign of David I, the Scots possessed a flourishing literary elite who regularly produced texts in both Gaelic and Latin that were frequently transmitted to Ireland and elsewhere.
 After David I, the influx of English and French clerics introduced a break with this traditional culture everywhere they went.
 Even though, as Dauvit Broun shows, a Gaelic literary elite survived in the eastern Scottish lowlands, in places such as Loch Leven and Brechin into the thirteenth century, it was not the flourishing one that contemporary Ireland possessed, at least not in its written literary output.
 Latin scribes, even if they knew Gaelic, would normally avoid the Gaelic vernacular and, as elsewhere in Europe, would translate vernacular terms into Latin, so that historians are faced with a Gaelic society clothed in Latin terminology.
 Even names were translated into more common continental forms; for instance, Gille Brigte became Gilbert, Áed became Hugh, etc.